koki1610168/CarNd-Advanced-Lane-Lines/writeup_template.md

 The goals / steps of this project are the following:

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+* Compute the camera calibration matrix and undistort the image
-* Apply a distortion correction to raw images.
+* Apply this camera calibration to test images
-* Use color transforms, gradients, etc., to create a thresholded binary image.
+* Color Transofrm and Gradient
+It took several hours to just find the right thresholds
 * Apply a perspective transform to rectify binary image ("birds-eye view").
 * Detect lane pixels and fit to find the lane boundary.
 * Determine the curvature of the lane and vehicle position with respect to center.